jhayakrishnaKS/cosmetic-ECommerce/README.md

 ![Angular16ShoppingRestApi and 1 more page - Profile 1 - Microsoft​ Edge 01-12-2023 14_51_53](https://github.com/jhayakrishnaKS/cosmetic-ECommerce/assets/145537398/be5a75c0-623f-41d1-b4c2-6d08414ce8a7)
 ![Angular16ShoppingRestApi and 1 more page - Profile 1 - Microsoft​ Edge 01-12-2023 14_52_09](https://github.com/jhayakrishnaKS/cosmetic-ECommerce/assets/145537398/260e725a-1d31-4968-acb4-ad8edacd6167)

+# ➡️ Challenges

+**Backend Challenges:**

+1. **Mapping:** Navigating complex data relationships and ensuring seamless object-relational mapping (ORM) for efficient backend functionality. 🗺️

+2. **Connecting to SQL:** Overcoming connectivity hurdles and optimizing SQL queries for smooth database interactions, balancing performance and reliability. 🔗

+3. **Naming Conventions:** Establishing consistent and meaningful naming conventions for database tables, fields, and backend code to enhance maintainability and collaboration. 🏷️

+**Frontend Challenges:**

+1. **User Experience (UX):** Crafting an intuitive and visually appealing user interface that caters to diverse user needs and preferences. 🎨✨

+2. **Responsive Design:** Ensuring a seamless experience across various devices and screen sizes, addressing challenges in responsiveness and adaptability. 📱💻

+3. **Performance Optimization:** Balancing feature-rich interfaces with optimal page load times, addressing challenges in code efficiency and resource utilization. 🚀⏱️

+4. **Browser Compatibility:** Tackling variations in browser rendering and functionality to ensure a consistent experience for users across different browsers. 🌐🤝

+Navigating these challenges in both backend and frontend development ensures a robust and user-friendly application. 💪💻